National Rally: Consolidation (1988–1997)

-In the wake of FN electoral success, the immigration debate, growing concerns over Islamic fundamentalism, and the fatwa against Salman Rushdie by Ayatollah Khomeini, the 1989 affaire du foulard was the first major test of the relations between the values of the French Republic and Islam.
-Following the event, surveys found that French public opinion was largely negative towards Islam.
-In a 1989 legislative by-election in Dreux, FN candidate Marie-France Stirbois, campaigning on an anti-Islamism platform, returned a symbolic FN presence to the National Assembly.
-By the early 1990s, some mainstream politicians began employing anti-immigration rhetoric.
-In the first round of the 1993 legislative elections the FN soared to 12.7% of the overall vote, but did not win a single seat due to the nature of the electoral system (if the election had used proportional representation, it would have won 64 seats).
-In the 1995 presidential election, Le Pen rose slightly to 15% of the vote.
+In the wake of FN's electoral success, the immigration debate, growing concerns over Islamic fundamentalism, and the fatwa against Salman Rushdie by Ayatollah Khomeini, the 1989 affaire du foulard was the first major test of the relations between the values of the French Republic and Islam.
+Following that success, surveys found that French public opinion was largely negative towards Islam.
+In a 1989 legislative by-election in Dreux, FN candidate Marie-France Stirbois, campaigning mostly on an anti-Islamism platform, returned a symbolic FN presence to the National Assembly.
+By the early 1990s, some mainstream politicians began also employing anti-immigration rhetoric.
+In the first round of the 1993 legislative elections, the FN soared to 12.7% of the overall vote, but did not win a single seat due to the nature of the electoral system.
+In the 1995 presidential election, votes for Le Pen rose to 15% of the total.